akhilnaidu1997/ansible-roboshop-roles/README.md

-Awesome!
-Here’s a **complete, polished README** you can directly paste into your GitHub repo for your **Ansible Roles – Roboshop Automation** project 👇

----

-# 🚀 Roboshop Microservices Automation using Ansible Roles
+# Roboshop Microservices Automation using Ansible Roles

 This repository contains automated deployment of the **Roboshop microservices application** using **Ansible Roles**.
 It follows a modular, reusable, and scalable structure aligned with configuration management best practices.